Natural calming aid for dogs

 Passion flower is included in many pain formulas, i.e. when the discomfort is caused by muscle tension and emotional turmoil.

-The benefits of passion flower
+The benefits of passion flower for dogs

 - Helps relieve conditions related to hyperactivity and restlessness